akissa/vagrant-rimu/README.md

 - `distributions` - Lists the distributions supported.
 - `servers` - Lists the servers under your account.
 - `billing methods` - Lists the billing methods setup for your account.
+- `move-vps` - Moves your VPS to a different host.

 ## Contributing